 - My language test is about to expire.
 Do I need to re-take it?

 Any information on your Express Entry profile must be valid when you make an application to CIC for permanent residence (PR).
 If your language test will expire before you submit an application to CIC for PR you will need to retake it.

-If you retake your language test after you have been issued a nomination certificate, you are required to inform the Ministry of Citizenship, Immigration, and International Trade if your score changes.
+If you retake your language test after you have been issued a nomination certificate, you are required to inform the Ministry of Citizenship and Immigration if your score changes.
 Please see the “Changes in Personal Information Section” in the application guide for more details.

 - How can I check the status of my Ontario Express Entry application?

 The Ontario Immigrant Nominee Program (OINP) endeavours to send acknowledgement letters as soon as possible after receiving an application.
 Due to the large volume of applications received in 2016, it is taking longer for the OINP to acknowledge receipt.
 Please be advised that you will receive a letter acknowledging receipt of your application when it is reviewed for completeness.
 We will notify once we begin assessment of your application and once a decision is made.

 We kindly request that you wait until after you receive notification that your application is in assessment before contacting the OINP to inquire about the status of your application.
 This will allow OINP staff to focus on processing applications.

 Please note that applications to the OINP are processed on a first come, first served basis.
 Processing is taking longer than usual due a large number of applications in the program’s inventory.
 The OINP appreciates your patience as we work diligently to process the high volume of applications received.

 Case-specific status inquiries must be made in writing and addressed to OINP at email@example.com or sent by mail to: